Punktum-dk/epp-service-specification/Poll-Message-Reference-Guide.md

 **Operation:** create
 **Message:** %.dk has been registered, but not activated due to pending ID and/or data check
 **ResData type:** `domain:panData`
+**Trigger:** The domain name has been registered but is not activated until the registrant completes the mandatory email verification and/or ID check.

 <details>
 <summary>Show XML example</summary>